NHSDigital/integration-adaptor-lab-results/release/DOCKERHUB.md

 We provide shell scripts in the release/tests directory to help you start testing.

 * `healthcheck.sh` verifies that the adaptor's healthcheck endpoint is available
-* `send_message.sh` puts an example Edifact message on the fake mesh allowing it to be consumed and translated to FHIR by the adaptor
+* `send_message.sh` puts an example EDIFACT message on the fake mesh allowing it to be consumed and translated to FHIR by the adaptor

 ```bash
 cd tests/